 The changes may be larger ones, such as vision blurring, that make it difficult to accomplish everyday tasks.
 Vision changes can also seem less consequential, like squinting or occasional difficulty focusing.
 Though these seem like smaller issues, unfocused vision and squinting can indicate greater health problems.

 You wouldn’t put off a doctor’s appointment, so why put off a trip to the optometrist?
 Though many people don’t view eye exams as being as important as visits to the doctor or dentist, you should still schedule regular appointments to stay on top of your eye health.

 Frequent debates have happened over how often eye exams should be, but the general consensus is that you should seek out a complete eye exam between every two to four years.
 However, this window can change depending on your age, your unique vision needs, and whether or not you’re an “at risk” individual.

 “At risk” individuals are people who are more likely to have vision complications.
 Diseases such as diabetes and hypertension put you at much greater risk for difficulties with eye health.
 Other considerations include a genetic predisposition to conditions such as macular degeneration and glaucoma.
 Also, medications that have eye-related side effects should be disclosed to your optometrist so they can carefully monitor your vision health.

 Put the I in Eye

 Vision health is incredibly important to your overall well-being, so don’t push it aside.
 It’s always better to address problems as you spot them instead of waiting for them to get worse.
-If you’re ready to schedule your next eye exam, contact the dedicated professionals at Jackson Davenport, the premier vision center in Summerville, South Carolina.
+If you’re ready to schedule your next eye exam, contact the dedicated professionals at eye care center Jackson Davenport, the premier vision center in Summerville, South Carolina.